DavidWells/analytics/site/main/source/tutorials/handling-campaign-parameters.md

 ## The `campaign` event

-In the [analytics lifecycle](https://getanalytics.io/lifecycle/), there is a **campaign** event that is emitted if there are `utm` parameters found in the current URL.
+In the [analytics lifecycle](https://getanalytics.io/lifecycle/), there is a **campaign** event that is emitted if there are `UTM` parameters found in the current URL.

 This **campaign** event can be hooked into with a [plugin](https://getanalytics.io/plugins/writing-plugins/) or a [listener](https://getanalytics.io/using-listeners/).